unaidelao/Test-Exercises-C-beginner/README.md

 # Test-Exercises-C-beginner
-Test exercises in C language, beginner level
+Test exercises in C language, beginner level.
+Some are written in english, some in spanish.